ebu/radiodns-manager/RadioDns-PlugIt/README.md

 ## Running the Server

+Remember that you must have a running PlugIt Proxy and database in order to test the service.

     python server.py

-Remember that you must have a running PlugIt Proxy in order to test the service.

 ### Extra steps for mac users